tonsky/tonsky.github.io/_posts/2018-09-17-disenchantment.md

 iPhone 4s was released with iOS 5, but can barely run iOS 9.
 And it’s not because iOS 9 is that much superior—it’s basically the same.
 But their new hardware is faster, so they made software slower.
 Don’t worry—you got exciting new capabilities like...running the same apps with the same speed!
 I dunno.

 iOS 11 dropped support for 32-bit apps.
-That means if the developer isn’t around at the time of iOS 11 release or isn’t willing to go back and update a once-perfectly-fine app, chances are you won’t be seeing their app ever again.
+That means if the developer isn’t around at the time of the iOS 11 release or isn’t willing to go back and update a once-perfectly-fine app, chances are you won’t be seeing their app ever again.

 > @[jckarter](https://twitter.com/jckarter/statuses/1017071794245623808): A DOS program can be made to run unmodified on pretty much any computer made since the 80s.
 A JavaScript app might break with tomorrow’s Chrome update